From Prague, Czechia

 Based in Prague and Athens

-Hyperbole and elementarity - honesty and brevity, very s come out of David Krňanský's studio.
+Hyperbole and elementarity characterize the pieces that come out of David Krňanský's studio.
 They show when he expresses his thoughts with words as well - with directness, honesty, and brevity

 Photo credit: Filip Beránek